tiagomiotto/sinfo-rpi-truck/README.md

 #### Data acquisition components

-If your component is suposed to acquire data from a sensor and relay it to the network using MQTT, you should implement the **acquireData** method, which will be called according to the polling rate defined on the component.
+If your component is supposed to acquire data from a sensor and relay it to the network using MQTT, you should implement the **acquireData** method, which will be called according to the polling rate defined on the component.
 Furthermore it would be useful to create a structure for the payload by implementing the **gen_payload_message** method.

 For an example of this implementation check the [imuClass](imuClass.py)

 #### Parallel streaming components

 If your component is supposed to run on a parallel loop, such as a camera streaming video over the internet, you should include the necessary code in the **run** method.
-The [main.py](main.py) will then spawn a new thread solelly to run your components run code.
+The [main.py](main.py) will then spawn a new thread to execute your components run code.

 ![ComponentsDiagram](images/Components.png)